AlisAquilae/Academia/content/Notes/Literature Notes/Multivariate Mathematics Applied/Mathematics that Works 5-Chapter 2-Integration in Two or Three Dimensions.md

 ## 2.8.3 Coordinate Transforms, Jacobi Matrix and Jacobian
-Now we consider a general coodinate transform of the form
+Now we consider a general coordinate transform of the form

 $$
 x=x(u,v), y=y(u,v)